Luzerne County, Pennsylvania

 Hi, I have watched trees disappear over the past 80 years.
 First the Chestnut blight, which was complete before I was born.
 Then the elm blight when I was young. ;Then I watched locust trees die along Rt 81.
 Now all kinds of trees seem to be dying.
 There are dead trees throughout the forests in Luzerne and Schuylkill Counties, the oaks in our forest have multiple dead branches.
 The hemlocks and certain other pines are dying.
 The weeping white birch is almost gone.
 A few years ago I noticed some maple leaves on trees along the road were turning upside down.
 Now lots of the leaves on the red maples in our yard are doing the same thing.
 I'm guessing the sun is too hot for them because of the thinning of the ozone layer???
 Almost all of the mountain laurel in our woods have died completely.
 The only ones left are along the roads where they get sun.
 You may not be the department that can give me information on this - what is happening? is there anything being done?
 But could you forward it to the appropriate place?
 Thank you so much, Marilyn Lauffer

-Luzerne County Pennsylvania about 4 years ago
+Luzerne County Pennsylvania over 4 years ago

 Greetings.
 What, if any, effect has been observed on native pollinators (native to Pennsylvania and in this case specifically Northeastern Pennsylvania) of spraying Streptomycin for fire blight?
 Several publications I have seen reference spraying Streptomycin during pre-bloom and bloom when humidity is > 65%.
 Thank you.